Come and hear, all ye that fear God,

 My acquisition of knowledge about Bible stories at church was no different than a history lesson at a regular school.
 Yah sure, I went to school cause I had to and they would teach me about a person or event in history.
 I would learn it, go home, watch cartoons, and not really think about it again.

 Same with the stories in the Bible.
-Somewhere in the cobwebs of my mind, tucked away like wilted, yellowing bookmarks were Moses, Abraham, Joshua…and a man named Jesus.
+Somewhere in the cobwebs of my mind, tucked away like wilted, yellowing bookmarks were the stories I had learned about Moses, Abraham, Joshua…and a man named Jesus.

 I was “Sort of” Christian: